swhlqu/voltage_prediction_and_ISC_detection/README.md

-# voltage_prediction_and_ISC_detection
+# voltage-prediction-and-ISC-detection
-Mirco ISC detection using deep learning methods
+data and code for the paper "Internal short circuit early detection and power prediction of lithium-ion batteries using deep learning"